Horticulture Research Group

 Menü megjelenítése

-The “Evaluation of the nutritionally significant bioactive components of some major vegetable and fruit species” Research Group aims to advance knowledge in the field of nutrients of selected fruit and vegetable species by Institute of Horticultural Science.
+The “Horticulture Research Group” Research Group aims to advance knowledge in the field of nutrients of selected fruit and vegetable species by Institute of Horticultural Science.
 It pursues innovative studies of an integrated, interdisciplinary approach to Numerous components of vegetables and fruits play important role in promoting human health such as vitamins, phenolic contents, carotenoids, fibers and minerals.
 The amount of these bioactive compounds in the edible parts of these plants depend on many factors such as environment (climatic conditions, stress effects, etc.), plant species and cultivar, time of the season, etc. Traditional Hungarian fruits and vegetables proved to have outstanding inner qualities, chemical analyses, clinical tests confirmed their effectiveness.

 In today's fast-paced world, environmental pollutants (water and air pollution, household and industrial chemicals) and oxidative stress caused by changing lifestyles are putting increased strain on the human body, leading to an increased need for health-preserving and restorative foods.
 Fruits, vegetables and mushrooms, rich in bioactive compounds, in fresh or processed form, are excellent in neutralizing reactive oxygen species.